 – After graduating I built a portfolio web site and after a few months was given a chance at a Software firm in Surrey.
 Just a few months later I was made redundant – welcome to the real world!!

-– Given even a small amount of experience, fortunately a second job was easier to come by and I worked for a recruitment company in Aylesbury for two years.
+– Even with just a small amount of experience, fortunately a second job was easier to come by and I worked for a recruitment company in Aylesbury for two years.

 – Took some time out to travel the world (US, New Zealand, Australia, Thailand) for three months – great experience that I’d definitely recommend.